Diploma of Civil Construction Design

 Licensing, legislative and certification requirements that apply to this qualification can vary between states, territories, and industry sectors.
 Users must check requirements with relevant body before applying the qualification.

-After completing, Diploma of Civil Construction Design students opt to complete RII60520 Advanced Diploma of Civil Construction Design.
+After completing, Diploma of Civil Construction Design students should opt to complete RII60520 Advanced Diploma of Civil Construction Design as part of the Albright Civil Construction Design Program.

 This qualification provides potential employment opportunities in roles such as Civil Engineering Construction Supervisor, Civil Engineering Draftsperson, Civil